JuliaHomotopyContinuation/PolynomialTestSystems.jl/docs/src/index.md

 # Introduction

-[PolynomialTestSystems.jl](https://github.com/JuliaHomotopyContinuation/PolynomialTestSystems.jl) is a collection of systems of polynomial equations for benchmarking, testing etc.
+[PolynomialTestSystems.jl](https://github.com/JuliaHomotopyContinuation/PolynomialTestSystems.jl) is a collection of systems of polynomials for benchmarking, testing etc.
 Most of the polynomial systems are obtained from the database of polynomial systems created by Jan Verschelde and available under [http://homepages.math.uic.edu/~jan/](http://homepages.math.uic.edu/~jan/).